mattermost/docs/source/configure/configuration-settings.rst

 **True**: Threads a user starts, participates in, or is mentioned in are automatically followed.
 A new ``Threads`` table is added in the database that tracks threads and thread participants, and a ``ThreadMembership`` table tracks followed threads for each user and the read or unread state of each followed thread.

-**False**: All backend operations for Collapsed Reply Threads are disabled and server perforamnce will not be impacted by the feature.
-Collapsed Reply Threads (``CollapsedThreads``) cannot be enabled if ``ThreadAutoFollow` is disabled.
+**False**: All backend operations for Collapsed Reply Threads are disabled and server performance will not be impacted by the feature.
+Collapsed Reply Threads (``CollapsedThreads``) cannot be enabled if ``ThreadAutoFollow`` is disabled.

 .. note::